Myriad-Dreamin/meowhub/README.md

 - [x] MeowGPT can track health record.
 - [x] MeowGPT can answer questions based on her memory.
 - [ ] MeowGPT can track conversations.
-- [ ] A beautiful UI to chat with the meowgirl.
+- [ ] A beautiful UI to chat with the MeowGPT.
 - [ ] MeowGPT can reorginize her memory.

 ## Sample